 The Saskatoon Water Ski Club is a non-profit organization operated by its members on a volunteer basis.
 The club has been serving Saskatoon watersports enthusiast since 1972.
 It is the oldest ski club in Canada.

-The SWSC operates on the "Rathole", located in the City of Saskatoon, approximately 1 mile south east of Saskatchewan Place.
+The SWSC operates on the "Rathole", located in the City of Saskatoon to the southwest of Faithful Avenue and 58th street.
 Access to the rathole is easiest from 58th street.
 Take 51st to Faithful Ave, go north on Faithful, and then 1 block west on 58th and look to the south, you can not miss it.

-The SWSC operates exclusively at the 'rathole' which is a borrow pit created during the construction of the 51st street overpass.
+The SWSC operates exclusively at the 'rathole' which is a storm pond created during the construction of the 51st street overpass.

 The SWSC has a clubhouse, tournament centre and fully accessible toilet (portable) facilities during the regular operating season.

-The SWSC has a regulation six ball course and mini course, a regulation jump, and a jump that lowers to 3 foot for people with a disability, or beginners
+The SWSC has a record capable six ball slalom course and adaptive course, a regulation jump, and a jump that lowers to 3 foot for people with a disability, or beginners.